-Service Level Agreements (SLA) means the levels of service and response times which must be delivered to an end user regarding applications or digital services.
-SLA’s are negotiated between IT departments and business units to meet the business requirements. ip-label’s monitoring tools allow you to measure application performance in real time and produce reports on service levels to track your key performance indicators and agreements.
+Service Level Agreements (SLA) establish the levels of service and response times which must be delivered to an end user of applications or digital services.
+SLA’s are negotiated between IT departments and business units to meet the business requirements. ip-label’s monitoring tools allow you to measure application performance in real time and produce reports on service levels to track your key performance indicators and enforce agreements.

 Service Level Agreements (SLA) & User Experience